nielspeen/cubewell/README.md

-Instructions for AI Coding Agent: Web Implementation of "CubeWell"

 You are tasked with developing CubeWell, a web-based 3D puzzle game inspired by the classic "Blockout."
 In this game, players stack falling 3D blocks (polycubes) into a pit to form solid layers without gaps.
 Completing a layer clears it, causing the layers above to drop down, and the goal is to score points while preventing the pit from filling up completely.
 Below are detailed, actionable instructions to implement this game using modern web technologies, ensuring compatibility with both desktop and mobile devices.

 Technology Stack

+* HTML5
+* CSS3
-Frontend: HTML5, CSS3, JavaScript
+* JavaScript

-3D Graphics: Three.js (a WebGL-based library for 3D rendering)

-Audio: Web Audio API for sound effects and background music
+* Three.js

-Optional Libraries: Use additional libraries if needed, such as Hammer.js for touch gestures or dat.GUI for debugging.
+Use additional libraries if needed.

 Game Overview

 Objective: Stack falling polycubes into a 3D pit to create complete layers, which then clear to earn points.

-View: Players look down into a pit.
+View: Players look down into a pit from the top.
+As if they are looking into a well from above.
 The bottom should be 5x5.
-The pit should be 10 levels deep.
+The pit should be 12 levels deep.

 Controls: Move blocks horizontally, rotate them around all three axes (x, y, z), and drop them quickly.

 Scoring: Earn points for placing blocks, clearing layers, and achieving combos (e.g., clearing multiple layers at once).

 Game Over: The game ends when a new block cannot be placed because the pit is too full.

 Step-by-Step Implementation